Data protection and privacy

 Our planning applications website allows you to search, view detailed information of valid applications submitted to the authority.
-You can also track the progress and submit comments relating to applications being considered (users must register on the system to track applications).
+You can also track the progress and submit comments relating to applications being considered (users must register as a user of our website and login to track applications and submit comments).

 Commenting on a planning application

 You may have been notified about an application in your area or have seen a site notice or advert in the press about an application and want to make comments.
 Equally you may have heard by word of mouth.
 Anyone can make comments about any application.
 You do not have to be notified directly.

 You need to make your comments to us within 21 days of the date of the notification letter, site notice or press advertisement.
 After this time you can still submit the comment if it is yet to be decided but the council can make its decision at any time after the 21 day notification period has expired.
 You are strongly advised to check our website to see if the application has been decided.

 The best way to submit comments on an application is by using our planning applications website.
 Comments may also be submitted by email or letter to the District Council.
 Comments will not be accepted by social media, e.g. Facebook, twitter etc. Such comments cannot always adequately identify the person submitting comments or where they live in order to attach appropriate weight to the issues raised.
 Similarly, anonymous comments submitted may be given less weight.